Journal Clubs

 Noclor Journal Club

 Join us in the library or online for our bi-monthly Noclor Journal Club for Nurses and AHPs.
 In these sessions we'll go over an accessible, interesting paper (or something else...) as a group, discussing its strengths and weaknesses (maybe using a checklists) and what it could mean for your practice.
 Previous meetings have covered papers like "The role of dog therapy in clinical recovery and improving quality of life: a randomized, controlled trial" and "Zombie apocalypse simulation: elevating mental health nursing education".
-Call us on 020 7288 3580 or email us at whl@nhs.net to book your place on any of the sessions below.
+Call us on 020 7288 3580 or email us at whl@nhs.net to book your place on any of the sessions below and to suggest any papers you'd like the club to cover.

 Upcoming meetings: